Beef Stroganoff Soup

 Frequently Asked Questions:

-Can I use a different cut of beef for this soup?
+Can I use a different cut of beef if I don’t have sirloin?

 Can I make this soup ahead of time?